digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 **Import Trusted PGP Key and PostgreSQL APT Repo**

-Then, Install trusted GPG key on your system.
+Then, Install a trusted GPG key on your system.
 And create a repository file for PostgreSQL.

 ```bash
 wget -q https://www.postgresql.org/media/keys/ACCC4CF8.asc -O - | sudo apt-key add -